Parents/Spectators (Information)

 Please Remember

-* The Coaches and Youth League Committee are volunteers to help to oversee the league
+4. Coaches and Youth League Officials are volunteers to help run and oversee the league.

-* The Umpires and Scorekeepers are human and they to will make an mistake, like us all.
+5. Umpires and Scorekeepers are humans and they too will make a mistake, like the rest of us,

-* Concession Stand Workers are volunteers that help out when needed, so be thankful and respect them.
+6. Concession Stand Workers are Volunteers that help out our youth league program, so be thankful and show some love and respect to them.

 NOTICE